Waurika, Oklahoma

-Waurika is the county seat of Jefferson County, Oklahoma, United States.
-The population was 2,064 at the 2010 census, a 4.36 percent decrease from 2,158 at the 2000 census.
+Waurika is a city in and the county seat of Jefferson County, Oklahoma, United States.
+The population was 1,837 as of the 2020 United States census.

-An article from 1985 in The Oklahoman claimed that Waurika promoted itself as "The Parakeet Capital of the World".
-It gave no explanation for using this slogan.
-The Waurika Chamber of Commerce website in 2020 echoes that the town was "once a parakeet paradise," but currently seems to be promoting the motto On The Trail, By The Lake, complete with a logo of a cowboy bronc-riding a fish.
+An article from 1985 in The Oklahoman claimed that Waurika promoted itself as "The Parakeet Capital of the World," while giving no explanation for using this slogan.
+The Waurika Chamber of Commerce website in 2020 echoed that the town was "once a parakeet paradise," but currently seems to be promoting the motto On The Trail, By The Lake, complete with a logo of a cowboy bronc-riding a fish.

 City name

 The name is the anglicized version of the Comanche compound woarɨhka ("worm eater") from woa ("worm") + tɨhka ("eat") and presumably refers to early European settlers whose plowing humorously resembled digging for worms.
 Without indicating the source of their opinions, the City of Waurika and the Oklahoma Historical Society say the name means "clear (or pure) water" in some unidentified "American Indian language".
-(See the etymology of "Idaho" for another example of an inspiring, but fictitious, meaning of Native American origin.)
+This is an example of the widespread occurrence of fanciful false etymologies of Native American place names, especially when the original Native language meaning is simple, insulting, vulgar, or unknown.

 History

 Waurika was settled after the Comanche, Kiowa, and Apache Reservation was opened to non-Indians on August 6, 1901.
 The first white settler was James McGraw, who homesteaded on the present town site after moving from Burlington, Iowa.
 The first sale of town lots was held on June 18, 1902.
 Nearly three thousand people attended the sale.

 Waurika was incorporated in May 1903.
 On May 8 of that year, C.A.
 McBrian was sworn in as the town's first mayor.
 At the time of its founding, Waurika was located in Pickens County, Chickasaw Nation.

-The Chicago, Rock Island and Pacific Railway came to Waurika on January 1902 after the railroad superintendent "designated the town as a flag station."
-Waurika was formerly the northern terminus for the Wichita Falls and Southern Railroad, one of the 20th century properties of Frank Kell and Joseph A. Kemp of Wichita Falls, Texas, where the Kell House Museum is located today.
+The Chicago, Rock Island and Pacific Railway came to Waurika in January 1902 after the railroad superintendent "designated the town as a flag station."
+Waurika was formerly the northern terminus for the Wichita Falls and Oklahoma Railway, one of the 20th century properties of Frank Kell and Joseph A. Kemp of Wichita Falls, Texas, where the Kell House Museum is located today.